FAIRmat-NFDI/nomad-docs/README.md

 ## `nomad-docs`

-This repository contains the documentation for the NOMAD website.
+This repository contains the documentation for the central NOMAD distribution.

 ### Contributing